sierrasparks/sierrasparks.github.io/_pages/cv.md

 * Jan 2021-May 2021: Electrical Engineer-in-Training (EIT)
   * Daxsonics Ultrasound Inc.
   * Description: Created electrical schematics and printed circuit board designs for high-frequency ultrasound transducers.
 Worked on test procedures and test materials for blood haemolysis experiments.
 Characterized acoustic impedance of various ultrasound materials.
-Tested and built array stack-ups and characterized performance.
+Tested and built array stackups and characterized performance.
 Managed a project to characterize ultrasound gel for a new client, with positive feedback.

 * May 2020-Aug 2020: Electrical Engineering Co-op Student
   * Daxsonics Ultrasound Inc.